Emmacharleswilson/fab-fitness/README.md

 ### Organic and paid social media marketing

 Instagram:
-- The use of paid and gifted collabortions to fitness influences would be a good way to initially attracked and gain customers.
+- The use of paid and gifted collaborations with fitness influences would be a good way to initially attract and gain customers.
-- The use of instagram adverts and paid promotional advertising could also be benefitial especially if sales or discounts were ran.
+- The use of Instagram adverts and paid promotional advertising could also be beneficial especially if sales or discounts were run.

 Facebook:
 - Again the use of paid advertising would be good here.
-However more emphasis would be put on the Instgram advertising as this is very popular within the target audience.
+However, more emphasis would be put on Instagram advertising as this is very popular with the target audience.

 ### Email Marketing

-- The use of email marketing could be benefitial as the store can target old and potential customers.
+- The use of email marketing could be beneficial as the store can target old and potential customers.

 ### Facebook Page Mockup